 He was Namibia's flag bearer at the 2011 All Africa Games in Maputo, Mozambique. (namibiasport.com.na, 19 Dec 2011)

 In 2016 he co-founded the Sport on the Move Foundation, which aims to offer support to Namibian Para athletes.
 The project began in 2015 as the Run4Rio initiative, created by Dutch communications professional Elisa Ostet to help Namibian Para athletes prepare for the 2016 Paralympic Games in Rio de Janeiro.
+He also took up a course in marketing to acquire skills in promoting Para sports through the foundation.
 "Ostet has changed a lot in my life.
 She started creating a website for me, looking at creating income.
 It was a way of supporting me while she was very far away in Europe and I was in Africa.
 After Rio [2016 Paralympic Games] the main [drive] was to create a foundation, for the support Elisa and my friends and others were giving me.
 I wanted to create a foundation because it is not only me.
-My friends, my [training] partners, I know they were suffering the same way I had been suffering." (sportonthemove.org, Sep 30 2019; paralympic.org, 18 Sep 2019; southerntimesafrica.com, 02 Mar 2019)
+My friends, my [training] partners, I know they were suffering the same way I had been suffering.
+I decided to enrol in a marketing course at a local university so as to acquire skills which would help me communicate better with authorities.
+There is very little awareness about Para sports and the change that it can bring for the impaired.
+I want to raise funds through the foundation to assist potential athletes, make them competition ready and that can be only be possible if their day-to-day life is secure." (neweralive.na, 29 Oct 2020; sportonthemove.org, Sep 30 2019; paralympic.org, 18 Sep 2019; southerntimesafrica.com, 02 Mar 2019)

-In 2018 he began studying for a degree in physiotherapy at the Nomad Institute in Windhoek, Namibia.
+In 2020 he completed a course in physiotherapy at the Nomad Institute in Windhoek, Namibia.
 "The struggles of an athlete are unending.
 We are put in the hands of so many physiotherapists and not all do a good job.
 At times we do not get the best massages during competitions and it affects performance.
-Now that I have been in good and bad hands, I feel I am in a better position to say what athletes need." (thenational.ae, 14 Nov 2019; thepatriot.com.na, 03 Aug 2018)
+Now that I have been in good and bad hands, I feel I am in a better position to say what athletes need."
+(Sport on the Move Foundation Facebook page, 22 Feb 2020; thenational.ae, 14 Nov 2019; thepatriot.com.na, 03 Aug 2018)